 7. Surround Yourself with Friends

-It could be because connecting with people online increases a person’s perception of their social support network, which helps lower stress, even when you’re busy battling FOMO.
+It could be because connecting with people online increases a person’s perception of his or her social support network, which helps lower stress, even when you’re busy battling FOMO.
 So keep posting photos and keeping tabs on friends online!

 8. Be a Lifelong Learner